-If you already have a citation to an article, here's how you can get a copy:
+If you already have a citation to an article--or at least a journal title, year or volume, and page number--here's how you can get a copy:

-If you are still in a database or search engine, you may see a link that says "Find it with OLinks" or .
-Clicking on the link will bring up a screen that can identify if the article is available electronically or in print at the UT Libraries.
-OLinks will provide you with either a direct link to the full text of the article, highlighted in blue, or a link to the University of Toledo catalog (look for the link that reads either "View detailed holdings..." or "Search by title...")
+3. If you are looking at results in a database or search engine, you may see a link that says "Find it @ UToledo" or .
+Clicking on the link will bring up a screen that can identify if the article is available electronically or in print at the UToledo Libraries.
+Find It @ UToledo will provide you with either a direct link to the full text of the article, or a list of other options including a link to the University of Toledo catalog, or ILLiad Interlibrary Loan options.

 4. Some articles come with specialized numeric identifiers such as a Digital Object Identifier (doi) or PMID (PubMed Identifier) rather than a typical citation.
 These searches will take you to the Find It @ UToledo page as well.